 METHODS

-We enrolled 154 patients (85 male and 69 female, aged 36–81 years) with direct PCI who underwent thrombus catheter aspiration within < 3, 3–6 or 6–12 h of onset of AMI between January 2016 and November 2018.
+We enrolled 154 patients (85 male and 69 female, aged 36–81 years) with direct PCI who underwent thrombus catheter aspiration within < 3, 3–6, or 6–12 h of onset of AMI between January 2016 and November 2018.
 The thrombus was removed for pathological examination under a microscope.
-The patients of the three groups according to the onset time of AMI were further divided into those with a white or red thrombus.
-The thrombolysis in myocardial infarction (TIMI) blood flow after stent implantation was recorded based on digital subtraction angiography during PCI.
+The three groups of patients based on the onset time of AMI were further divided into those with a white or red thrombus.
+The thrombolysis in myocardial infarction blood flow after stent implantation was recorded based on digital subtraction angiography during PCI.
 The number of patients with no-reflow and slow blood flow in each group was counted.
-Statistical analysis was performed based on data such as onset time, TIMI blood flow.
+Statistical analysis was performed based on data such as onset time and thrombolysis in myocardial infarction blood flow.

 RESULTS